-burningcollection.tv is a generative artwork created in collaboration with artist Lauren Huret.
-This work is commissioned for the virtual space of the Jeu de Paume, it is broadcast alongside the exhibition "Le Supermarché des images" from February 13 to June 7, 2020.
+burningcollection.tv is an online generative artwork created in collaboration with artist Lauren Huret.
+It was originally commissioned for the virtual space of the Jeu de Paume, and broadcasted alongside the exhibition "Le Supermarché des images" from February 13 to June 14, 2020.
 Visitors to this website will be able to view the videos that are being continuously generated and consult the archives of the process.

 Screenshots of this ever-changing chimerical video are saved at regular intervals, there by creating a collection of snapshots.
 You can consult these images and follow their progression by clicking on the "archive" tab.

 These complex images bear witness, in a deliberately undefinable manner, to the audiovisual content that is currently being watched around the world by thousands of eyes.

 An estimated 600,000 hours of video are uploaded to this famous platform every hour, an activity that consumes an increasingly significant amount of so-called “grey energy”.
 Perhaps this mass of videos viewed on a large scale represents the confused traces of our collective psyche that is constantly being bombarded with conflicting information and burned or dazzled by the image and sound zeitgeist.
 Perhaps these images provide an implicit definition of the different media environments that immerse and define us.
 As a work of art, "burningcollection.tv" is apparently in contradiction with the crucial issues at stake and yet it evokes the complex processes that consume both our minds and the world’s energy resources.

 Your can purchase unique print on aluminium (32 x 18 cm) of the images generated by the platforme: here